 The initial surface crack size shall be justified.

-Justification of initial surface crack size can be based on capability or on a crack whose depth is as close as possible to the wall thickness, within the range of a/c specified in 5.3.3c.
+Justification of initial surface crack size can be based on NDT capability or on a crack whose depth is as close as possible to the wall thickness, within the range of a/c specified in 5.3.3c.

 ECSS-E-ST-32-02_0260363